If you have recently started a new business, you must have been working on your social media strategy.

 Most likely, Reddit is going to be on your list of ‘marketing platforms’.
 Well done!
 But, be careful; because marketing on Reddit is not as easy as marketing on Youtube, Facebook, Twitter, or Instagram.

 Take one wrong approach and you will end up having an enormous number of haters.
 They will roast you so bad that you will probably never be able to gather enough courage to make a fresh start.

-Well, we don’t want to scare you but that’s how it has been.
+Well, we don’t want to scare you but that’s how it is.

 It is a well-known fact that Redditors hate marketers and why wouldn’t they?
 If Redditors become lenient like Facebook and Youtube users, we marketers will fill every subreddit with spammed, crappy content.
 We will destroy its essence.

 For years, Reddit has struggled to keep marketers away and remain as pure as possible in terms of providing value to the users.
 Its journey hasn’t been easy.
 We marketers have tried almost all possible strategies to promote ourselves and pollute it.
 Many of us have succeeded and many of us have gotten roasted severely.

 While Reddit promotion is challenging, with the right approach, you should be able to gently and genuinely introduce your startup to your target Redditors.

 In this blog, we will share with you a list of best places (i.e. best subreddits) where you can share your startup.

 Plus, we will also share some helpful tips and tricks so you market yourself the right way instead of being chased away by the ‘marketing-haters’.

 Let’s first understand why Reddit is worth taking the risk.